• Skip to primary navigation

 The first step of blooming the yeast is mostly to just check if the yeast is active.
 If it doesn’t foam up after being dissolved in warm water and sugar within 10 minutes, then the yeast might not be active anymore.
 You might need to try a different packet or batch in yeast.

-Best way to cut strawberry rolls?
+What is the best way to cut cinnamon rolls?

 This way you don’t squish the roll as if you cut through it with a knife.
-The roll and swirl remain perfectly round with the string method.
+The roll and swirl remain round with the string method.

-How do I cut even roll pieces?
+How do I cut even cinnamon roll pieces?

 To cut 12 even pieces, I have an easy trick.
 Mark the roll in half, and mark each half.
 Then mark each piece into three pieces.
 Once it’s all marked, use a string to wrap and pull - cutting them in even pieces.

-Can I use fresh or frozen strawberries?
+Should I use fresh or frozen strawberries?

-You can use frozen strawberries for inside the cooked filling.
-Since it is getting cooked into a gooey pie-like filling anyways, there isn’t that much of a difference.
 I would recommend sprinkling fresh strawberry pieces into the roll before rolling it up.
 If you can’t find fresh at all, you can skip the fresh strawberry pieces or add frozen strawberry slices.
-Don’t defrost them before adding to the strawberry cream cheese rolls.
+Don’t defrost them before adding to the strawberry cinnamon rolls.

-• Blueberry Cinnamon Rolls
+Blueberry Cinnamon Rolls

-• Cookies and Cream Cinnamon Rolls - No Knead
+Cookies and Cream Cinnamon Rolls - No Knead

 Did you make this recipe?
 I would love for you to rate this recipe and hear what you think in the comments below!
 Share your creation on Instagram and tag @flouringkitchen.
 Follow me on Pinterest to save and for more recipe ideas.